 For years, nonprofits have campaigned for funders to end their widespread practice of providing full financial support for programs and services, but scrimping on overhead costs.
-This practice gives rise to the vexing "starvation cycle" that constrains nonprofits' ability to invest in essential organizational infrastructure and creates tensions, and even dishonesty, between grantmakers and grantees.
+This practice gives rise to the vexing "starvation cycle" that constrains nonprofits' abilities to invest in essential organizational infrastructure and creates tensions, and even dishonesty, between grantmakers and grantees.

 Recently, a handful of major funders and key intermediaries have joined nonprofits in declaring that it's time to develop a new approach to grantmaking.
 The model they collectively support centers on an idea that we call "pay-what-it-takes" philanthropy—a flexible approach grounded in real costs that would replace the rigid 15 percent cap on overhead reimbursement followed by most major foundations.